-This routine calls the ECMWF BUFR library and uses the BUFR tables in directory \$BUFR_TABLES.
+This routine calls the ECMWF BUFRDC or ecCodes library.
+In the case of BUFRDC, it uses the BUFR tables in directory \$BUFR TABLES.

 Note that the BUFR sequences for level 1d have several Met Office local descriptors; they are primarily intended for use either within the Met Office or by NWP Centres that use the Met Office's Unified Model.